TomPace101/nanopore_diffusion/notes.md

 Yes, this means two separate loadings of the document.
 But we taught these objects to load themselves from yaml for a reason.

+Now we get to the real problem: loading meshparameters for each model.
+It's inefficient to do it one model at a time, reloading all the meshes in the specified file each time.
+It's slow enough already.
+That's what got us into loading all the meshes needed by all the models first, and storing them in a dictionary.
+(This is a time-memory tradeoff.)

+One way to do this is to have the entry point function accept not just one object, but the generator itself.
+As originally planned.
+But this is where the conflict with doit happens.
+Each object needs its own task.

+Another way is to memoize (or, really, just cache) the results of the mesh parameter file loading.

 _FEATURE_ doit tasks for parameter generation
 But other tasks are generated based on reading the output of parameter generation tasks.